mtsmtsmts/Iot-home-thermostat/README.md

 ### Power Supply

 The final project uses a 9V wallwart with a LM317 regulator set at 3.290V with resistors on hand.
 Initially the plan was to use the power on board the PCB and from looking at the Honeywell PCB two locations were noted.
-A power header pin that transfers pwr,gnd from the power board to the control board was measured at 6.75Vdc and a 3.3Vdc (500ma?) regulator was found on the control board providing power to a mcu.
+A 4-pin header that transfers pwr,gnd,signal from the power board to the control board was measured at 6.75Vdc and a 3.3Vdc (500ma?) regulator was found on the control board providing power to a mcu.
 Neither option turned out to be useful as when loaded in parallel with even a few mA would cause the voltage to dip and the thermostat's mcu to reset.

 ### HTTP Handling